-Rabbi Zvi Ryzman completely dismisses the prohibition of בשר מן החי , "flesh from a living animal" because, he notes, the targeted cells are stem cells, not muscle tissue.
+Rabbi Zvi Ryzman completely dismisses the prohibition of בשר מן החי, "flesh from a living animal" because, he notes, the targeted cells are stem cells, not muscle tissue.
 He points to the famous statement in b.
-Yevamot 69b that during the first forty days of gestation, a human fetus is considered מיא בעלמא, as "simply water," a classification which is cited in several modern responsa to permit early-term abortions even in non-life-threatening circumstances.
-Rabbi Ryzman then argues that the stem cells taken by biopsy from a cow or other animal permitted for kosher consumption in order to culture meat are comparable to the cells found in an early term human fetus.
+Yevamot 69b that during the first forty days of gestation, a human fetus is considered מיא בעלמא, as "simply water,"35 a classification which is cited in several modern responsa to permit early-term abortions even in non-life-threatening circumstances.36 Rabbi Ryzman then argues that the stem cells taken by biopsy from a cow or other animal permitted for kosher consumption in order to culture meat are comparable to the cells found in an early term human fetus.
 On this basis he claims that stem cells are not considered "alive" but rather, "just water," and thus not "flesh" that could trigger either the limb ban or the flesh ban.
-He concludes,

-Therefore it appears that a cell taken from a pure animal is not considered to be "a limb from a living animal" or "flesh from a living animal," for it is actually "just water," and is not a limb or flesh.
+He concludes, limb from a living animal" or "flesh from a living animal," for it is actually "just water," and is not a limb or flesh.37